cotes2020/jekyll-theme-chirpy/_posts/2023-07-17-programme.md

 - **1:00 PM - 4:00 PM: Coding Tutorial: Interpreting and Debiasing Language Models**

-    + During this tutorial, participants will have the opportunity to apply the concepts covered in the lecture to interpret and debias language models.
-They will gain hands-on experience with various interpretation techniques and learn how to evaluate and address biases in model predictions.
+    + During this tutorial, you will have the opportunity to apply the concepts covered in the lecture to interpret and debias language models.
+You will gain hands-on experience with various interpretation techniques and learn how to evaluate and address biases in model predictions.
 We will provide you with practical exercises and examples.